SimulatorMotorController/SMC3/README.md

 ## MODE3: Support for Adafruit Motor Controller Shield v1
 This mode requires importing the Adafruit library, and uses the library exclusively for setting speed and rotation of the motors.
+It does not use the SM3 PWM code directly, as these controllers are controlled by SPI.

 ## Software Setup